Ostap Bender: Bender's leadership

 The entrepreneurial abilities of Bender attracted attention of researchers in management.
 Parallels have been drawn of Bender's schemes with failures of businesses in early post-Soviet Russia, a period compared to that of NEP when Bender operated.

 Bender is educated and has an analytical mind; is full of energy; in the case of a failure keeps his optimism and has an ability to reassess the situation; has an empathy towards his subordinates, opponents and "marks"; has exceptional organizational skills, even when limited by scarce resources.

 While Bender is endowed with many traits of a charismatic leader, it was concluded that the major reason of his failures was lack of clear understanding of his own goals and needs, and short-term perspective.
 A serious drawback of Bender as a leader is his paternalism.
 Also, while he is aware of the drawbacks of his companions, he puts no efforts into their betterment.
 While at times he can be a motivational speaker, he did not care about the long-term motivation of his subordinates; instead, he preferred to manipulate or simply force them.

 Cultural influence

 A chapter in The Little Golden Calf was called "The Great Combinator" ("Великий комбинатор", "The Great Schemer").
 It was one of the choices for the title of the book.
-Since then the expression "the great combinator" came to refer to either a con man or to an enterprising person.
+Since then the expression "the great combinator" came to refer in Russian culture either a con man or to an enterprising person.

 One of the attractions of Bender is the witty language of the novels which produced numerous catchphrases: